 Preparing Images for Projection: Here are some notes on how to prepare images for PDI competitions in Photoshop or Photoshop Elements.

-For the season's series of print competitions there are two classes: Standard and Advanced.
-Judges will usually offer more comments and feedback on Standard Class prints and less for the Advanced Class, and the latter are usually marked more stringently.
+For the season's series of print and PDI competitions there are three classes: Standard, Intermediate and Advanced.
+Judges will usually offer more comments and feedback on Standard Class prints and less for the other classes, with the advanced class usually marked more stringently.

 Members choose their class at the beginning of the season.
-New members would normally choose the Standard Class, although experienced photographers may choose the Advanced Class.
+New members would normally choose the Standard Class, those wishing a greater challenge the Intermediate Class and very experienced photographers would choose the Advanced Class.

 At the end of each season, trophies are awarded to the winners of the club competitions and Certificates of Merit are awarded to the runners-up.
 The trophies are: